 Contact your health care provider right away if you develop a skin rash.
 This could be a sign of a severe allergic reaction.

 Babies taking Kaletra oral solution may have side effects.
-(Kaletra oral solution contains alcohol and propylene glycol.)
+(An oral solution is a mixture of a medicine and a liquid that can be taken by mouth.
+Kaletra oral solution contains alcohol and propylene glycol.)
 Contact your health care provider right away if your baby appears too sleepy or his/her breathing has changed.

 Taking Kaletra with certain other medicines may result in serious and/or life-threatening side effects.

 While taking Kaletra, it is important to keep all of your appointments with your health care provider.

 Kaletra is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 14 days of age and older.
 Kaletra is always used in combination with other HIV medicines.